 How we work

-In partnership with NASA, Conservation International’s new Earth Observations for Indigenous-led Land Management (EO4IM) project aims to put technologically advanced monitoring tools — and the training to use those tools — in the hands of indigenous peoples.
+In partnership with NASA, Conservation International’s Earth Observations for Indigenous-led Land Management (EO4IM) project puts technologically advanced monitoring tools — and the training to use those tools — in the hands of Indigenous peoples.

-Conservation International is piloting the EO4IM program with the Awajún people of Peru and the Achuar Nation of Ecuador — two indigenous groups whose land is increasingly vulnerable to encroachment from new migrant settlements and illegal logging.
+Conservation International piloted the EO4IM program with the Awajún people of Peru and the Achuar Nation of Ecuador — two Indigenous groups whose land is increasingly vulnerable to encroachment from new migrant settlements and illegal logging.

-Through a collaborative process including in-person assessments of community needs, training courses and a NASA webinar series, the EO4IM program enables indigenous peoples to use geospatial technology — tools to map and monitor Earth’s geographies — to address threats to their lands.
+Through a collaborative process including in-person assessments of community needs, training courses and a NASA webinar series, the EO4IM program supported Indigenous peoples to use geospatial technology — tools to map and monitor Earth’s geographies — to address threats to their lands.

-Based on these pilot programs, Conservation International will develop targeted training materials and technologies to support indigenous peoples as they build on their existing knowledge of nature to help face modern threats to their lands.
+Drawing from the lessons learned through EO4IM, Conservation International is developing targeted trainings and materials to support Indigenous peoples as they build on their existing knowledge of nature to help face modern threats to their lands, waters, and resources.

-Conserving and sustainably managing indigenous land is critical for reducing climate-warming carbon emissions, improving resilience to climate breakdown, protecting wildlife and conserving the heritage of indigenous cultures around the world.
+Supporting Indigenous peoples to conserve and continue to sustainably manage their territories is critical for reducing climate-warming carbon emissions, improving resilience to climate breakdown, protecting wildlife and conserving the heritage of Indigenous cultures around the world.